 The Sir Richard Bourke statue, which stands outside the Mitchell Building , was dedicated on 11 April 1842.

-Works are now underway to conserve and restore the Bourke statue.
+Works have been completed to conserve and restore the Bourke statue.
 These works are part of the bronze and brass conservation works which include the bronze entry doors to the Mitchell Building and the handrails and balustrades in the Mitchell vestibule.

 On 25 June 1831 Sir Richard Bourke (1777-1855) was appointed as governor of New South Wales.
 He arrived in Sydney on 2 December 1831.